GitTrolls/medusa/docs/content/advanced/backend/services/create-service.md

 }
 ```

-## Use a Service
+## Using a Service

-In this section, you'll learn how to use services throughout your Medusa server.
-This includes both Medusa's services and your custom services.
+You can use core and custom services throughout your Medusa server.

 :::note